 The Earliest Printed View of Monterey, California

-Interesting view of the Mission San Carlos in Monterey, California, from the Octavo edition of Vancouver's Voyages.
+Interesting view of the Mission San Carlos in Monterey, California, from the official account of Vancouver's Voyages.

 George Vancouver (1757–1798), a naval officer and explorer, grew up in King’s Lynn, England, the youngest of six children.
 After entering the Royal Navy in 1771, he served in both the second and third great exploratory voyages of James Cook.
 During Cook’s second voyage, a three-year quest to find a legendary southern continent, Vancouver received instruction from the astronomer William Wales.
 During Cook’s third voyage, to the Pacific Northwest, Vancouver was part of the first known group of Europeans to land on the coast of present-day British Columbia.